Welcome Week Events 2015

 This festive outdoor event brings everyone together to provide students a chance to meet club representatives, learn more about how to stay involved and enjoy a wonderful afternoon on the green.
 Our students consistently list the Activities Fair as one of the most helpful Welcome Week events, so you won't want to miss it!

 In these sessions, new students will learn about college life outside the classroom.
 Representatives from various support areas will present information that will help participants maximize their Marist experience.
 Offices speaking: Academic Learning Center, Career Services, Center for Advising and Academic Services, Center for Multicultural Affairs, Health and Wellness Center, Information Technology, International Programs and the Library.

 All first year students are required to attend.

-So, you've taken the time to read this year's Common Read, "The Ghost Map" by Steven Johnson.
-Now what?
+So, you've taken the time to read this year's Common Read, "Reading Lolita in Tehran: A Memoir in Books" by Azar Nafisi, now what?
 Join the Office of First Year Programs as we help begin the campus conversation surrounding this common read and host a brief and informal discussion of the book.
 Snacks and refreshments will be provided.